To prevent information bias or bias in effect size estimates, resulting from errors in measuring the variables in the study.

 Information bias may occur through knowledge of the nature of the allocated intervention.
 For example:

-The researcher analysing the results might have a strong preference for a given outcome, which may lead him to interpret the results of the intervention group more favourably.
+- The researcher analyzing the results may have a strong preference for a given outcome, which may lead him to interpret the results of the intervention group more favorably.

 Masking which participant will receive which treatment, i.e. blinding is a well-known solution.
-Blinding can be undertaken at the level of the participant, the treatment provider, the outcome measure (blinding of the individual undertaking the measurements) or the analysis (blinding of the person analysing the data).
-A study is referred to as “single-blind” when the participant and/or treatment provider are unaware which intervention the participant is receiving, or when the participant and treatment provider are aware of this, but the outcome measure is blinded, i.e. when the participant and/or treatment provider do not know what the main outcome measure is.
-A study is referred to as “double-blind” when the participant and/or the treatment provider, as well as the outcome measure have been blinded.
+Blinding can be undertaken at the level of the participant, the treatment provider, the outcome measure (blinding of the individual undertaking the measurements) or the analysis (blinding of the person analyzing the data).
+A study is referred to as “single-blind” when the participant and/or treatment provider are unaware which intervention the participant is receiving, or when the participant and treatment provider are aware of this, but the outcome measure is blinded, i.e. when the individual undertaking the measurements is unaware which intervention the participant is receiving.
+A study is usually referred to as “double-blind” when the participant and/or the treatment provider, as well as the outcome measure have been blinded.
+To avoid confusion, be explicit about which parties are blinded.
 N.b.: Randomisation will not prevent information bias.
 Randomisation is intended to reduce confounding and prevent selection bias.